openstack/openstack-manuals/doc/config-reference/source/tables/glance-api.rst

        * show_image_direct_url

-       * location_strategy This option will be removed in the Ocata release because the same functionality can be achieved with greater granularity by using policies.
+       * location_strategy This option will be removed in the Pike release or later because the same functionality can be achieved with greater granularity by using policies.
 Please see the Newton release notes for more information.
    * - ``tcp_keepidle`` = ``600``
      - (Integer) Set the wait time before a connection recheck.